IP-DND-Resources/Spell-Scrolls-Uplift/SpellScrollUplift.md

 You gain the following benefits.

+**Scribe Points.** You have a number of Scribe Points equal to your Proficiency Bonus.
+You regain your expended Scribe Points when you finish a Long Rest.

+**Scrivening.** Drawing from your experience as a Scrivener, you can use and scribe Spell Scrolls from the Scrivener spell list.
+Intelligence, Wisdom, or Charisma is your spellcasting ability for Spell Scrolls scribed by this feat (choose when you select this feat).

-**Quick Scrivening.** You can spend 10 minutes to scribe a Spell Scroll.
-The spell being scribed must be a spell you know or have prepared of level 1 or less; or can be any level 0 spell (Cantrip) from the Cleric, Druid, or Wizard spell list that you don't know.
-The scribing of this Spell Scroll consumes one sheet of parchment and ink worth 2 GP instead of the normal crafting costs, in addition to any materials required by the spell.
+**Quick Scribe.** You can scribe a Spell Scroll in 10 minutes by spending a number of a Scribe Points equal to 1 plus the level of the spell.
+Instead of the normal crafting costs, the scribing of this Spell Scroll consumes one sheet of parchment and ink worth a total value of 5 GP plus 5 GP for each level of the spell, in addition to any materials required by the spell.
 This Spell Scroll has no value and is unintelligible to anyone other than you.
-You can use this Spell Scroll reliably, even if it is not on your class's spell list.
-Intelligence, Wisdom, or Charisma is your spellcasting ability for Spell Scrolls scribed by this feat (choose when you select this feat).
-You can use this benefit a number of times equal to your Proficiency Bonus.
-You regain all uses when you finish a Long Rest.
+When the total number of scrolls created with this benefit exceeds your spellcasting ability modifier chosen for this feat, the magic from one of the other scrolls randomly fades away and disappears.

 **Organized.** When you take the Magic Action to use a Spell Scroll, as a part of that action you can retrieve a Spell Scroll from a Pouch or a Map or Scroll Case.
 A Pouch is able to hold up to a total of 6 Spell Scrolls and a Map or Scroll Case can hold up to 5 Spell Scolls.